Welcome to our Riviere Readers program page!

 This awesome program was created in 2017 to help every one of our students create or fill a home library.
 Over the course of its inaugural year, we were able to allow every single student to select 6 books to keep.
 Students that were enrolled in summer programs and that attended summer camp got to choose even more to bring home.
 All totaled, we gave out about 4,000 books!

-In the 2018-2019 school year, we have given a brand-new book for each child whose parent/ guardian attended Open House, as well as one round of giveaways in August, one in September (that allowed students to grab 2 books each!), one celebrating our first anniversary in October, a double in November for Thanksgiving, one in December, and one in January.
-We’ve so far given out more than 5,000 books already in this school year (through February 12), with many more on the way.
+In the 2018-2019 school year, we have given a brand-new book for each child whose parent/ guardian attended Open House, as well as 12 rounds throughout the year!
+We’ve so far given out more than 7,000 books already in this school year (through April), with more on the way.

 Why do we give our students books to keep?